Dupin FAQ

 Why can't I Purge duplicate tracks found using the "Get Dupes in Other Library" command?

-The "Get Dupes in Other Library" command let's you examine duplicate tracks in non-loaded libraries, such as those created with iTunes' multiple library feature or iTunes Library Manager.
+The "Get Dupes in Other Library" command let's you examine duplicate tracks in non-loaded libraries, such as those created with iTunes' multiple library feature.
 Technically, Dupin is reading their XML files.
 You might think that it would just be a matter of deleting the entries in the XML file.
 However, iTunes does not read the XML file.
-It just periodically updates it.
+It just periodically writes to it (for the convenience of other apps).
 In order to Purge those tracks they would have to be added to the current iTunes library and I presume you don't really want to do that.

 It seems counter-intuitive to use checkmarks to indicate tracks you don't want Purged.